Cannabis Instead of SSRI for OCD?

 Researchers are working out which cannabinoids will be able to help patients stop repetitive behaviors associated with OCD.

 Cannabis is a fighter.
-Out of all the opponents it has faced, few come out of a stare-down with this plant as anything but weaker.
 It takes on epilepsy, auto-immune disorders, glaucoma, cancer, constipation, pain and so much more—dealing powerful, defeating blows to each.
 But could it also take down a different sort of opponent, a merciless disease of the mind?

 Obsessive Compulsive Disorder is a life stealer.
-Although the term “OCD” is used in common parlance to refer to a desire to keep an orderly living space, the disorder is very serious and marked by unstoppable repetitive behaviors.
-These are caused by chemical imbalances in the brain.
+Although people use the term “OCD” in common parlance to refer to a desire to keep an orderly living space, the disorder is very serious.
+Unstoppable repetitive behaviors mark those who live with it.
+Chemical imbalances in the brain cause these behaviours.

 Typically, the disorder is treated through serotonin regulators.
 Drugs like fluoxetine and citalopram, known as selective serotonin reuptake inhibitors (SSRIs), are prescribed to help even out the brain chemicals in OCD sufferers.
 These drugs work by preventing the brain from soaking up the excess serotonin it releases, allowing patients to maintain a base level of normal feelings without having to resort to their compulsive behaviors for a neurochemical reward.